Set-up, download and configuration

 You'll be able to use the data library in one domain and all its subdomains, for example www.domain.com and any other subdomain such as www.domain.com and docs.domain.com

-In addition of the Advanced license features, this version offers the encryption plugin, a digital sign feature, and other extra functionalities to optimize batch processing.
+In addition of the Advanced license features, this version offers HTML Extended and CSS Extended, stream mode, the encryption plugin, digital sign features, and other extra functionalities to optimize bulk and batch processing.

 It allows to use the data library in an IP, and all the domains it serves, or a domain and all its subdomains.